juju/docs/src/en/clouds-maas.md

 maas-cloud         0                   maas        Metal As A Service
 ```

+You will need to add credentials for this cloud before bootstrapping it
+(creating a controller).

 ### Manually defining MAAS clouds

 Alternatively, it is possible to manually define a single or multiple MAAS